Iron-Stark/Indian-Sign-Language/README.md

  6. Test the model - `predict_from_file.py <model-name>`.
  7. To obtain Better Results, train the model using Convolutional Neural Network which can be done by running the cnn.py file after activating Tesorflow.

- #### Accuracy without CNN
+ #### Accuracy with CNN
-The best accuracy was achieved by CNN using Momentum Optimizer and a learning rate of 0.5.The Plot for the same is depicted bleow.
+The best accuracy was achieved by CNN using Momentum Optimizer and a learning rate of 0.3.The Plot for the same is depicted bleow.

 <p align="center">
   <br>